boto/boto3/docs/source/guide/iam-example-managing-access-keys.rst

 List a User's Access Keys
 =========================

-Returns information about the access key IDs associated with the specified IAM user.
+List information about the access key IDs associated with the specified IAM user.
 If there are none, the action returns an empty list.

 If the UserName field is not specified, the UserName is determined implicitly based on the AWS access